mozilla/www.ccadb.org/policy.md

 ## 1. General Provisions ##

 Regardless of more specific provisions in these requirements, CAs have an overarching responsibility to keep the information in the CCADB about themselves, their operations and their certificates accurate, and to make updates in a timely fashion.
-Minimally, CAs with certificates included in a participating Store must ensure their information stored in the CCADB is reviewed monthly and updated when changes occur.
+Minimally, CAs with certificates included in a participating Store must ensure their information stored in the CCADB is kept up to date as changes occur.
 When a timeline is not defined for a requirement specified within this policy, updates must be submitted to the CCADB within 14 calendar days of being completed.

 All data in the CCADB may be made public or semi-public in a variety of forms; CAs should not place any information in the CCADB which they wish to keep confidential.
 However, Stores are not obliged to publish any CCADB information.

-All client devices that are used to download Personally Identifiable Information from the CCADB should employ disk based encryption.
+All client devices that are used to download Personally Identifiable Information from the CCADB should employ disk-based encryption.

 ## 2. Contact Information ##